Haq (2010 film)

-Haq is a 2010 Malaysian action-drama film directed by CL Hor and Jumaatun Azmi.
+Haq is a 2010 Malaysian Malay-language fantasy action film directed by CL Hor and Jumaatun Azmi.
 The film follows two brothers with both good and evil powers, who must either overcome or succumb to their own demons when they finally confront each other.

 Plot

 Haq and Bad are Tuan Haji Ibrahim's adopted brothers.
 Haq is endowed with power and is capable of removing objects with the power of the mind.
 Unlike Haq who has good personality and wisdom, Bad is more rebellious and stubborn.
 To Bad's stubbornness, their mother died before their eyes.
 After adulthood, Bad likes to be friends with thugs as opposed to Haq who continues his studies.